The campaign uses USDA core messages to emphasize parents as a child’s role model and first teacher. Primary intervention objectives are:

 - Billboard (traditional and mobile) and Interior/Exterior Transit signs;

 - Collateral, like banners, A-frames, and signs used in local programs; and

-- Website, social media campaign posts, and mobile texting.
+- Website, social media campaign posts, over the top television, and mobile texting.

 The Campaign scope is revised annually, based on evaluation and local needs.
 The 2018 Campaign included:

 - 628 billboards, 676 exterior transit signs, and 1,690 interior transit signs in SNAP-Ed eligible census tracts within 16 counties, where 80%+ of SNAP-eligible Michiganders live.
 Eyes on impressions totaled 239,030,853 (153,982,189 billboard and 85,048,664 transit).